How to Get Along with Colleagues

 5. Be helpful and supportive

-To maintain good relationships in the office don’t turn away when your colleague needs help.
+To maintain good connections in the office don’t turn away when your colleague needs help.
 Be it mentoring a newly hired team member, helping someone out with the software or giving a piece of advice, willingness to help others is one of the best ways to build mindful and trusted relationships.
 Moreover, if you need help, those people are likely to give you a favor in return.

 When helping others, however, be sure to manage your boundaries.
 Willingness to help doesn’t mean doing the job for others, and it’s a good thing only as long as it doesn’t interfere with your productivity.
 Even friends for hire shouldn’t monopolize your time – do your job at the first place, and help others in the remaining time.

-6. Avoid gossiping about your coworkers
+6. Avoid gossiping about your coemployees

 Gossip in the office is one of the top things that destroy productive environment and create tension and mistrust in the office.
-Although it might be tempting to share your emotions about someone with a colleague working next door to you, keep in mind that it will do any good to your career.
+Although it might be tempting to share your emotions about someone with a colleague performing next door to you, keep in mind that it will do any good to your career.

-If there’s a problem with your coworker, it’s better to talk to them directly or to discuss the issue with your boss if this problem affects the company.
+If there’s a problem with your coemployee, it’s better to talk to them directly or to discuss the issue with your boss if this problem affects the company.
 While a straightforward discussion of a conflict or issue leads to resolving it, spreading the word behind the person’s back can only accelerate it and even lead to destroyed professional reputation or dismissal.

 7. Use effective methods of communication